isomerpages/mse-sggreenplan/_key-focus-areas/city-in-nature.md

 ---
 title: City in Nature
 description: By 2030, Singapore will be a green and beautiful City in Nature.
   Learn how we will live, work, and play closer to nature.
 permalink: /key-focus-areas/city-in-nature/
+variant: markdown
 ---
 ### City in Nature

 #### We will create a green, liveable and sustainable home for Singaporeans.